openfoodfacts/recipe-estimator-metrics/README.md

 Metrics framework for recipe estimation (estimation of the percentage of each ingredient and sub ingredient)

-Note that a recipe estimate is for the content before eventual evaporation (due to transformation like cooking for example).
+Note that a recipe estimate is for the content before possible water loss (due to transformation like cooking for example).

 # Test sets